 4. Dive Travel

-The are 1000s of places to dive all over the world as scuba diving truly is a global activity.
+There are 1000s of places to dive all over the world as scuba diving truly is a global activity.
 Exotic coral reefs, liveaboard diving holidays, exclusive dive resorts with shore dives and relaxing boat trips.
 Meet people from all over the world and share your passion for the ocean.
+Serious scuba divers that love the ocean will find themselves enrolling for PADI continuing education courses and even working as a Dive Instructor.
+Getting paid to travel the world and do what you love, Now, wouldn’t that be something?

 5. Great for all ages

-From 8 years for children although limited to Bubble maker you can become a full PADI Open water diver at just 10 years of age.
+You can become a full PADI Open water diver at just 10 years of age.
+Children and adults can take the same diving lessons together and share the fun with the whole family.
 What about senior citizens, can they dive too?
-Absolutely they can, recently a 95 year old broke the record for the world’s oldest scuba diver.
-There is no upper age limit .
+Absolutely they can, recently a 95-year old broke the record for the world’s oldest scuba diver.
+There is no upper age limit as long as you are in good health and remember, once you have your Open water diver license, it is valid forever.

 Learning to dive is highly enjoyable and very easy to get started.
 Just let us know one day before and we will arrange everything for you.
 You can begin with a one day try diving experience or sign up right away for your PADI Open water course.